A Systematic Survey of Blockchained Federated Learning: Applications of BCFL

 \section{Applications of BCFL}

 FL and blockchain are already being applied in many fields.
-Instead of exploring the real-life applications of both separately, this subsection will investigate the applications of BCFL, a joint technology.
-According to the current research, BCFL has been initially applied in the fields of Internet of Things, smart city, financial payment, and healthcare, etc. Even though these research are all based on specific usage environments to apply BCFL, there is no general framework for it yet.
+Instead of exploring the real-life applications of both separately, this subsection will investigate the applications of BCFL.
+According to the current research, BCFL has been initially applied in the fields of Internet of Things, smart city, financial payment, and healthcare, etc. Even though these research are all based on specific usage environments to apply BCFL, there is no general framework yet.